ebeldekoning/ebeldekoning/README.md

 - 👋 Hi, I’m @ebeldekoning
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on python, html, css and javascript projects
+- 💞️ I’m looking to collaborate on python, html, css and c#/c++ projects
 - 📫 How to reach me ebeldekoning@gmail.com

 <!---